J-HangarSpace

 markings of the 101st, which differ only in having a green rather than a yellow horizontal tail stripe.

-(Above two photos taken in September 2000)
+(Above two photos taken at Ashiya AB in September 2000)

 Displayed Aircraft Special Report 5B